Amanda has years of varied DIY experience, having owned and updated multiple homes, including her 1930s farmstead.

 Adding the Finishing Touches

 The ceiling got a new coat of paint and a new light fixture.
 The walls and trim got painted.
 We installed laminate flooring.
 We placed a large white board on one wall.

-Did you know that you can buy white board panels that are 4' x 8’?
+Did you know that you can buy white board panels that are 4 feet by 8 feet?
 We just cut it down to the size we wanted.
 We chose insulated curtains for the south-facing slider and hung shades in the other two windows.

 Some of the Challenges We Faced

 - When we removed the panelling, we found that the studs were not equally spaced.
 This made cutting insulation to fit a real challenge.